 We determine how quickly a car accelerates from 37-62mph, rather than 0-60, so you know how well smaller cars will cope with overtaking and changing lanes.

-Comfortable, efficient, spacious and reliable – the best medium cars are consummate all-rounders that aren’t difficult to drive or park.
+The best medium cars are consummate all-rounders that aren’t difficult to drive or park.

 We found that 98% of cars can’t meet their official mpg.
 This is why we perform our own fuel-economy tests, so you will know how often you’ll really need to fill up and how much your car will cost you over time.